COVID-19. We have opened our borders. Read the information here..

 Formosa

-It is one of the largest wetlands in South America and a natural paradise that is increasingly gaining a reputation.
-Located north-west of Formosa, it was chosen as one of the Natural Wonders of Argentina.
+It is one of the largest wetlands in South America and a natural paradise.
+It is in the northwest of Formosa and was chosen as one of the Natural Wonders of Argentina.

-It covers about 400,000 hectares of lagoons, wetlands, palm groves and "champales" (flooded forests covered by vines) that are appealing with their proposals of ecotourism, photographic safaris, bird-watching and wildlife observation.
+It covers some 400 thousand hectares of lagoons, marshes, palm groves and "champales" (flooded forests covered by vines), and its tourist proposals are varied: ecotourism, photographic safaris and bird and fauna observation.

 What to see